Howard Somervell: First Everest expedition

 "I would gladly at that moment have been lying there dead in the snow, if only to give those fine chaps who had survived the feeling that we shared their loss, as we had shared their risk."

 Travels in India

-With the expedition over, Somervell set out to see India, travelling from the far north to Cape Comorin.
+With the expedition over, Somervell set out to see India, travelling from the far north to Cape Comorin, its southernmost point.
 He was shocked by the poverty he saw, and in particular the poor medical facilities.
 At the main hospital of the south Travancore medical mission in Neyyoor he found a single surgeon struggling to cope with a long queue of waiting patients, and immediately offered to assist.
 On his return to Britain, he abandoned his promising medical career, and announced his intention to work in India permanently after his next attempt on Everest.
 Most of his paintings sold today are from his travels in various parts of India.
 Even though most of his time was in Kerala where many landmarks to his name still remain.